 The HBRA defines "home builder" and "new home" broadly to ensure that all new home builders in Maryland must be registered.
 HBRA §4.5-101(g) and (m).
-The exceptions to the HBRA are narrowly drawn.4 Information provided by builders in the registration process, combined with other available data, provides the following profile of Maryland Builders:
+The exceptions to the HBRA are narrowly drawn.4 Information provided by builders in the registration process, combined with other available data, provided the following profile of Maryland Builders:

-- Number of Builders: There were 2,280 registered builders in Maryland as of June 30, 2014.
-200 of those builders registered for the first time between July 1, 2013 and June 30, 2014 and the Unit continues to receive new applications monthly. - Type of Construction: The vast majority of Maryland's builders report building either custom homes (54%) or new homes (32%).
-Another 6% report building condominiums, 5% report building industrialized buildings, and 3% report selling or installing mobile homes. - Form of Business: 51% of Maryland's builders use corporations as their form of business organization.
-Another 36% are limited liability companies (LLCs), 11% are sole proprietorships, and 2% are partnerships. - Location of Builders and Housing Construction: Not surprisingly, the majority of Maryland's builders continue to be located in the region of Maryland that is experiencing the most new home building activity, as measured by the number of single family housing permits issued: 80.9% of building permits for single family construction were issued in the Baltimore-Washington Region, where 52.5% of Maryland's builders are headquartered.
-5.8% of building permits were issued in the Eastern Shore Regions, where 18.9% of Maryland's builders are headquartered.
-The Southern Region had 10.8% of the building permits issued and provided headquarters for 10.6% of Maryland's builders.
-The Western Region had 2.4% of building permits and provided headquarters for 6.7% of Maryland's builders.
-11.3% of builders had headquarters that were out of state.
+- Number of Builders: There were 2,086 registered builders in Maryland as of June 30, 2015.
+195 of those builders registered for the first time between July 1, 2014 and June 30, 2015.
+The Unit continues to receive new applications monthly. - Type of Construction: The vast majority of Maryland's builders reported building either custom homes (54%) or new homes (32%).
+Another 6% reported building condominiums, 5% reported building industrialized buildings, and 3% reported selling or installing mobile homes. - Form of Business: 50% of Maryland's builders used corporations as their form of business organization.
+Another 38% were limited liability companies (LLCs), 11% were sole proprietorships, and 1% were partnerships. - Location of Builders and Housing Construction: Not surprisingly, the majority of Maryland's builders continued to be located in the region of Maryland that was experiencing the most new home building activity, as measured by the number of single family housing permits issued: 77.8% of building permits for single family construction were issued in the Baltimore-Washington Region, where 54.3% of Maryland's builders were headquartered.
+7.8% of building permits were issued in the Eastern Shore Regions, where 17.4% of Maryland's builders are headquartered.
+The Southern Region had 10.7% of the building permits issued and provided headquarters for 10.8% of Maryland's builders.
+The Western Region had 3.8% of building permits and provided headquarters for 6.5% of Maryland's builders.
+11.0% of builders had headquarters that were out of state.